It’s worth taking a moment to make sure Tuesday night’s Senate victories sink in. First, the big three.

 Josh Mandel (R) – 45%

 Sherrod Brown is a tenacious, strongly pro-labor, staunch defender of Social Security and Medicare who introduced and pushed legislation to break up the “Too Big To Fail” megabanks (twice!).
-He’s pro-choice, pro marriage equality and a key progressive force in the Senate.
+He’s pro-choice, pro-marriage equality and a key progressive force in the Senate.
 He also represents the most fiercely contested swing state in the nation.
 From the get-go, Brown’s re-election campaign was the top target of Karl Rove and corporate interests.
 They threw everything at him: $40 million worth of gold-plated kitchen sinks.
 Sherrod Brown, as the saying goes, has all of the right enemies.
-He also has all of the right friends and a willingness to fight for his core values and the interests of working people in Ohio that carried the day.
+He also has all of the right friends and a willingness to fight for his core values and the interests of regular working people in Ohio.
+That combination helped him carry the day.

 Elizabeth Warren (D) 54%